rocketsciencebv/saturn/README.md

-# Archytas
+# Saturn

-Archytas is a starter for creating one page websites with Webpack as a bundler.
+Saturn is a starter for creating one page websites with Webpack as a bundler.

 ## Installation

-Use node package manager [npm](https://www.npmjs.com) to install all dependencies Archytas needs.
+Use node package manager [npm](https://www.npmjs.com) to install all dependencies Saturn needs.

 ```bash
 npm install